karivatj/Script-Tools/CalendarInfoscreen/README.md

 ![alt tag](https://user-images.githubusercontent.com/670459/29560964-70d4a5ae-873c-11e7-9791-7444ca77ccd8.png)

 # Instructions
-Either download the release executable from the releases page (top of the page) or download the source package and run AutoClicker with a python intepreter.
+Either download the release executable from the releases page (top of the page) or download the source package and run Infoscreen.py with a python intepreter.
 Any suggestions or feature requests can be forwarded to kari.vatjusanttila [{at}] gmail.com